 Requirements for Analysis in Maintenance Areas

-Modeling: For determining compliance with the limits established in OAR 340-224-0060(2)(c) and (2)(d), NAAQS, and PSD Increments, the following methods must be used:
+Modeling: For determining compliance with the NAAQS and PSD increments, the owner or operator must conduct the modeling required by OAR 340-225-0050(1) and (2).
+For determining compliance with the maintenance area limits established in OAR 340-202-0225, the following methods must be used:

-(1) For each maintenance pollutant and its precursors, a single source impact analysis is sufficient to show compliance with standards, PSD increments, and limits if modeled impacts from emission increases equal to or greater than a significant emission rate above the netting basis due to the proposed source or modification being evaluated are less than the Class II Significant Air Quality Impact Levels specified in OAR 340-200-0020 Table 1.
+(1) For each maintenance area pollutant and its precursors, a single source impact analysis is sufficient to show compliance with the maintenance area limits if modeled impacts from emission increases equal to or greater than a SER above the netting basis due to the proposed source or modification being evaluated are less than the Class II Significant Impact Levels specified in OAR 340-200-0020 and the owner or operator provides a demonstration that the SIL by itself is protective of the maintenance area limits.
+The demonstration must include, but is not limited to the following:

-(2) If the requirement in section (1) of this rule is not satisfied, the owner or operator of a proposed source or modification being evaluated must perform competing source modeling as follows:
+(a) an evaluation of the background ambient concentration relative to the maintenance area limit;

+(b) an evaluation of the emission increases and decreases from other sources within the range of influence since the area was designated as a maintenance area; and

+(c) a discussion of other factors that could contribute to a violation of the maintenance area limits, such as proximity to existing emission sources, topography, and meteorological conditions.

-(a) For demonstrating compliance with the maintenance area limits established in OAR 340-224-0060(2)(c) and (2)(d), the owner or operator of a proposed source or modification must show that modeled impacts from the proposed increased emissions plus Competing Source Impacts, plus predicted maintenance area concentration are less than the limits for all averaging times.
+(2) If the requirement in section (1) is not satisfied, , the owner or operator of a proposed source or modification must show that modeled impacts from the proposed increased emissions plus competing source impacts, plus the predicted maintenance area concentration are less than the limits in OAR 340-202-0225 for all averaging times.

 [ED.
 NOTE: Tables referenced are available from the agency.]

 Stat.
 Auth.: ORS 468.020 Stats.
 Implemented: ORS 468A, 468A.025 & 468A.035 Hist.: DEQ 11-2002, f. & cert. ef.
 10-8-02; DEQ 1-2005, f. & cert. ef.
 1-4-05; DEQ 10-2010(Temp), f.
 8-31-10, cert. ef.
 9-1-10 thru 2-28-11; Administrative correction, 3-29-11; DEQ 5-2011, f.
 4-29-11, cert. ef.
 5-1-11